The American College of Greece’s Consumer Information Compliant with the Department of Education Regulations

 Federal and institutional student financial assistance programs available to students who enroll at The American College of Greece

-The American College of Greece offers the following financial aid to those who qualify and are enrolled as degree seeking students: Direct Stafford Federal Loan Program and institutional scholarships based on merit.
+The American College of Greece offers the following financial aid to those who qualify and are enrolled as degree seeking students: (Federal) Direct Loan Program and institutional scholarships based on merit.
 Individuals who have served on active duty may also use their GI Bill funds toward their studies at ACG.

 The terms and conditions under which students receive Federal Direct Loans

 Eligible students who are enrolled or enrolling at ACG may qualify to receive federal funds.

 - Complete an online Free Application for Federal Student Aid (FAFSA)